In this article:

 So if math is really that scary, why bother to learn it, right?

-Kelly T King, an educational consultant, discussed about three reasons why students hate math in her article published on HuffingtonPost.
+Kelly T King, an educational consultant, discussed about the reasons why students hate math in her article published on HuffingtonPost.

-I very much agree with her that ‘nurture’ plays a bigger role in causing this fear and anxiety among children towards math.
+She emphasized that ‘nurture’ plays a bigger role rather than ‘nature’ challenges, in causing this fear and anxiety among children towards math.

-I think all children are born with curiosity on everything around them.
-Including numbers, shapes, patterns, measurements; MATHS.
+Frankly, I think all children are born curious with everything around them.

-It’s often when they actually sit on class and being hurried to understand the abstract concepts of it, then it becomes a pressure.
+It’s often when they actually sit on class and rushed to understand the abstract concepts of it, then it becomes a pressure.

-When they are not given enough chance to see and understand the real maths around them, they could hardly enjoy it anymore.
+When they are not given enough chance to see and understand the real math around them, they could hardly enjoy it anymore.

 This article defines math as the science that deals with the logic of shape, quantity and arrangement.